Electronic Gambling Lab

 The Electronic Gambling Lab is responsible for testing gambling equipment for compliance before it is installed in the Tribal casinos and licensed Card Rooms of Washington.

 Please note that WSGC is still closed to the public so licensee access to the WSGC lab will remain the same – all visits must be scheduled in advance to ensure that EGL staff are present to escort and assist.
 EGL staff are working a hybrid schedule, conducting as much work remotely as possible, so there will not always be someone physically present at the WSGC Lab.
 Licensees will not be able to “drop in” or “stop by”.
-Appointments can be scheduled by contacting the Lab Administrator.
+Appointments can be scheduled by contacting the EGL Lead Engineer of your system.